-There are two polarities in us: the head and the Heart.
-Gurmukh-hood means a great synthesis of both, head and Heart.
-When the Pure Heart is joined together with a sharp Bibek-Budhi of the Gurbani (Parchand Giaan or the sharp Divine Wisdom of the Gurbani), then there is a great change, a transformation.
-That’s what being truly alive or Aware is all about.
+Gurmukh-hood means an intuitively balanced life.
+When the mind Awakens to the sharp Bibek of the Gurbani (Parchand Giaan or the sharp Wisdom of the Gurbani), then there is a great change, a transformation.
+That’s what being truly alive or Aware is all about (Aatmak Jeevan – ਆਤਮਕ ਜੀਵਨ).
 The Gurbani Teaches us:

-Thus, to be truly alive, the Gurbani urges us to move from the biological dimension to the spiritual dimension (realm of Truth, Gurmukh-hood, Brahm Giaan, Divine Wisdom…).
+Thus, to be truly alive, the Gurbani urges us to move from the biological dimension to the spiritual dimension (realm of Truth, Gurmukh-hood, Brahm Giaan or Wisdom…).
 If one keeps living at just biologically level, in fact he lives not.
 He only appears to live — he is living purposelessly, fruitlessly.